 A CDN’s purpose is to solve one key problem – latency.
 They do this by minimizing the distance between your users and your website’s server by distributing your content to edge servers all over the world and then acting as the middle man between your end-users and the server hosting your website (called the origin).

 The CDN has hundreds of edge servers distributed all over the globe which cache your web content as it’s loaded.

 The diagram illustrates the distribution of all the edge servers CloudFront has available to easily serve your content.

 Instead of a user directly loading pages on your website from the origin, which may be far from the user geographically, they request the website from the CDN which identifies the edge server closest to the user as the server that will serve the content.

 Imagine your website is hosted in the US.
-There will be significant latency introduced when a page is loaded from Europe or Asia, when compared to the load time if the user is already in the US and near server hosting your website.
+There will be significant latency introduced when a page is loaded from Europe or Asia when compared to the load time if the user is already in the US and near the server hosting your website.
 The CDN aims to shorten the physical distance the request must travel in order to decrease the time it takes to load the page.

 This is all unbeknownst to the user, of course, who simply requests the site through your domain name.
 The user can’t tell if you are using a CDN.

 When a file is requested, if the edge server closest to the user has already loaded the page or file recently, it returns it immediately.
 If it had not loaded that item recently, it loads it from our server and then stores it for the next user from your region who requests the same page or file.